-- (a) Bookkeeping and accounting records that are original books of entry, claims, vouchers and purchase orders, five (5) years. - (b) Formal audit reports, five (5) years. - (c) Financial papers of any type relating to programs supported by federal funds, five (5) years or such longer time as may be required by applicable federal law, including student financial aid records and financial aid participation records, as defined in the Federal Student Aid Handbook. - (d) All financial papers not otherwise specified in this section may be destroyed at any time after formal audit reports have been completed and filed in the appropriate office for a period of twelve (12) months, and this provision shall apply to the following: Warrants, warrant checks, receipts, canceled checks, and requisitions. - (e) Official bonds of surety or indemnity, five (5) years after the termination of the term of employment. - (f) Insurance policies, five (5) years after the expiration of the term thereof. - (g) Bonds and coupons stamped paid or canceled and returned by the state fiscal agent, six (6) months after the next following annual formal audit of the school district. - (h) In the absence of statute stating otherwise, it shall be the policy of Barton Community College to retain no record longer than seven (7) years beyond the date of last activity, with the following exceptions: Student Transcripts - Permanent\ (see below)

-Board of Trustees Minutes - Permanent (see below)
+- (a) Bookkeeping and accounting records that are original books of entry, claims, vouchers and purchase orders, five (5) years. - (b) Formal audit reports, five (5) years. - (c) Financial papers of any type relating to programs supported by federal funds, five (5) years or such longer time as may be required by applicable federal law, including student financial aid records and financial aid participation records, as defined in the Federal Student Aid Handbook. - (d) All financial papers not otherwise specified in this section may be destroyed at any time after formal audit reports have been completed and filed in the appropriate office for a period of twelve (12) months, and this provision shall apply to the following: Warrants, warrant checks, receipts, canceled checks, and requisitions. - (e) Official bonds of surety or indemnity, five (5) years after the termination of the term of employment. - (f) Insurance policies, five (5) years after the expiration of the term thereof. - (g) Bonds and coupons stamped paid or canceled and returned by the state fiscal agent, six(6) months after the next following annual formal audit of the school district. - (h) In the absence of statute stating otherwise, it shall be the policy of Barton Community College to retain no record longer than seven (7) years beyond the date of last activity, with the following exceptions: Student Transcripts - Permanent Board of Trustees Minutes - Permanent the clerk containing information specific enough to allow a casual observer to know exactly which records were destroyed and when they were destroyed.

-- 2. Student Records\: The Registrar is the Custodian of Record for student-related records such as transcripts.
-The Registrar/Custodian of Student Records is responsible for: - (a) ensuring that student-related records are collected, stored, and released in accordance with applicable state and federal laws; - (b) monitoring all systems which contain students' personally identifiable information, as defined in the Family Educational Rights and Privacy Act (FERPA), in order to protect each individual's right to privacy, ensure that all collected information is used only for the purpose for which it was intended, and provide reasonable safeguards to protect student record privacy; and

-- (c) maintaining a student records retention and disposal schedule to align with the recommendations of the American Association of Collegiate Registrars and Admissions Officers (AACRAO). - 3.
-Nothing listed shall be deemed to apply to records, documents or papers not specifically mentioned nor to authorize the destruction of records, documents or papers which in their nature should be preserved permanently (such as student transcripts), nor to prohibit destruction of records, documents or papers obviously of only temporary value after a reasonable time. - 4.
-Record Destruction Procedure: The Freedom of Information Officer/Clerk of the Board should keep a permanent file that can be referenced if someone submits a record request to either the clerk or a specific college office.
-The person destroying the records shall submit a reference to the clerk containing information specific enough to allow a casual observer to know exactly which records were destroyed and when they were destroyed.
 No employee can destroy student records independently.
 Persons who find it necessary to destroy old student records should consult with the clerk, who will then verify policy compliance prior to destruction.
-At the discretion of the president, a resolution for approval may be presented to the Board of Trustees prior to destruction. - 5.
-FERPA also applies to the destruction of any personally identifiable student information.
+At the discretion of the president, a resolution for approval may be presented to the Board of Trustees prior to destruction.

+2. Nothing listed shall be deemed to apply to records, documents or papers not specifically mentioned nor to authorize the destruction of records, documents or papers which in their nature should be preserved permanently (such as student transcripts), nor to prohibit destruction of records, documents or papers obviously of only temporary value after a reasonable time.

+3. Record Destruction Procedure: The Freedom of Information Officer/Clerk of the Board should keep a permanent file that can be referenced if someone submits a record request to either the clerk or a specific college office.
+The person destroying the records shall submit a reference to

+4. FERPA also applies to the destruction of any personally identifiable student information.
 Schools must destroy personally identifiable student information in a way that prevents disclosure.

-Records Related to Federal Awards:
+Records Related to Federal Awards